 As an Emotional Eating Specialist, if you are looking at a client who is perimenopausal or menopausal with a long-standing history of emotional eating or binge eating and yo-yo dieting, and they’re struggling with one or more of these life stages at this particular time in their lives, that is the ‘perfect storm’ that I am referring to.

-So it’s essential to understand where you’re sitting on the spectrum of where you can help, what the client needs, and who else you might need to bring in for that client.
+So it’s essential to understand where you’re sitting on the spectrum of where you can help, what exactly the client needs, and who else you might need to bring in for that client.

 Menopause and Binge Eating Professionals

-Whether you’re a professional and you are looking for professional training in either of these areas, or whether you’re a woman looking for support with menopause symptoms or emotional and binge eating disorder, please always feel free to reach out and ask for information.
+Whether you’re a professional and you are looking for professional training in either of these areas, or whether you’re a woman looking for support with menopause symptoms or emotional and binge eating disorder, please always feel free to reach out and ask for more information.